 The Master of Arts in Art History practicum track emphasizes applied learning using the discipline of Art History to understand or promote the value of the visual arts in a variety of cultural, educational, or business settings.
 The practicum could take the form of a curatorial, educational, archival, or connoisseurship project in an art museum, gallery, or private art collection.
 This is a terminal degree and is not intended for continued study and research in a PhD program.

 Please note that the UW Art History program does not include course work in art conservation or restoration.
-For information about museum studies, see the UW Museum Studies website.
-For information about the UW Museology Program see their website
+For information about museum studies, see the UW Certificate in Museum Studies website or the UW Museology Master of Arts Program website.

-Visit the 2017 Graduate Thesis + Dissertation Showcase website to learn about recent graduates.
+Visit the Graduate Showcase websites to learn about recent graduates: